SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 For `salt` generation, write your own unique string (that should be associated with your contract).

-Change the values of `contractToDeployName` and `constructorArguments` for the contract to be deployed. `contractToDeployName` should be the same as the name defined in the main .sol file.
-If there are no constructor arguments then set `constructorArguments` to `[]`.
+Change the values of `contractName` and `constructorArgs` for the contract to be deployed. `contractName` should be the same as the name defined in the main .sol file.
+If there are no constructor arguments then set `constructorArgs` to `[]`.

 Delete all lines referencing `wallet2Address` as that was only used for testing deployment of `TESTERC20`.